stevomatthews/Spoon-Knife/srt-api-functions-test.md

 and the timeout has passed.
 This is only reported in blocking mode when `SRTO_RCVTIMEO` is set to a value other than -1.

+<br><br>

+#### int64_t srt_sendfile, int64_t srt_recvfile

 ```
 int64_t srt_sendfile(SRTSOCKET u, const char* path, int64_t* offset, int64_t size, int block);
 int64_t srt_recvfile(SRTSOCKET u, const char* path, int64_t* offset, int64_t size, int block);
 ```

 These are functions dedicated to sending and receiving a file.
 You need to call this function just once for the whole file, although you need to know the size of the file prior to sending and also define the size of a single block that  should be internally retrieved and written into a file in a single step.
-This influences only the performance of the internal operations;
-from the application perspective you just have one call that exits only when the transmission is complete.
+This influences only the performance of the internal operations; from the application perspective you just have one call that exits only when the transmission is complete.

 * `u`: Socket used for transmission.
 The socket must be connected.
 * `path`: Path to the file that should be read or written.